Rise to Success: Career Highlights of Hillary Clinton

 February 2005: Visit to Iraq

-In February 2005, Hillary Clinton visited Iraq, noting that the insurgency had failed to disrupt the democratic elections and that parts of the country were functioning well.
+In February 2005, Hillary Clinton visited Iraq, observing that the insurgency had failed to disrupt democratic elections and that parts of the country were functioning well.
+She also noted the strain on military forces and co-introduced legislation to increase the size of the U.S. Army.

-2005: Called for investigation of Grand Theft Auto: San Andreas
+2005: Call for investigation of Grand Theft Auto: San Andreas

-In 2005, Hillary Clinton called for the Federal Trade Commission to investigate how hidden sex scenes showed up in the video game Grand Theft Auto: San Andreas and introduced the Family Entertainment Protection Act.
+In 2005, Hillary Clinton called for the Federal Trade Commission to investigate how hidden sex scenes appeared in the video game Grand Theft Auto: San Andreas, and she introduced the Family Entertainment Protection Act with Senators Joe Lieberman and Evan Bayh.

-March 2006: Voted in favor of USA PATRIOT Improvement and Reauthorization Act
+March 2006: Vote in favor of the USA PATRIOT Improvement and Reauthorization Act of 2005

 In March 2006, Hillary Clinton voted in favor of the USA PATRIOT Improvement and Reauthorization Act of 2005.

-On November 7, 2006, Hillary Clinton won the election for her second Senate term with 67 percent of the vote against John Spencer, carrying all but four of New York's sixty-two counties.
+On November 7, 2006, Hillary Clinton won the Senate election with 67 percent of the vote, defeating John Spencer and carrying all but four of New York's sixty-two counties.

-In 2006, Hillary Clinton said she would support a state's decision to permit same-sex marriages but opposed federally amending the Constitution to permit it.
+In 2006, Hillary Clinton stated that she would support a state's decision to permit same-sex marriages, but opposed federally amending the Constitution to permit same-sex marriage.

 In 2006, Hillary Clinton voted against the Federal Marriage Amendment that sought to prohibit same-sex marriage.